isabella232/search-promote.en-1/help/c-about-rules-menu/c-about-pre-search-rules.md

 ---
 description: Use Pre-Search Rules to analyze the incoming query and determine which presentation template to use.
 Pre-Search Rules are executed in sequence for every query.
 To alter the order of your rules you can use drag-and-drop.
 The actual order does not change until you save it.
-seo-description: Use Pre-Search Rules to analyze the incoming query and determine which presentation template to use.
-Pre-Search Rules are executed in sequence for every query.
-To alter the order of your rules you can use drag-and-drop.
-The actual order does not change until you save it.
-seo-title: About Pre-Search Rules
 solution: Target
 title: About Pre-Search Rules
 topic: Rules,Site search and merchandising